 How to feed plants

 In this No Fuss Guide, David Hurrion takes you through the different types of organic plant food.
 He explains what the word organic means and the difference between organic and inorganic fertilisers.
-He then offers advice on the importance of improving your soil with organic matter such as pelleted chicken manure.:
+He then offers advice on the importance of improving your soil with organic matter such as bonemeal and pelleted chicken manure.:

 Fancy making your own organic plant food?
 Here, David demonstrates how to make a comfrey liquid feed, for feeding tomatoes and other flowering plants:

 - Buy blood, fish and bone from Amazon

 - Buy calcified seaweed from Amazon

 Follow our step-by-step guide to feeding plants, below.